soonlabs/kailua-soon/book/src/validator.md

 * `s3-secret-key`: The `s3` secret key.
 * `s3-bucket`: The `s3` bucket.
 * `s3-url`: The `s3` url.
+* `s3-use-presigned`: Use presigned URLs for S3.
 * `aws-region`: The `s3` region.
 * `pinata-jwt`: The private `pinata` jwt.
 * `pinata-api-url`: The `pinata` api URL.
 * `ipfs-gateway-url`: The `pinata` gateway URL.
 * `file-path`: The file storage provider path.
+* `r2-domain`: Custom domain for file retrieval.
+Currently used to upload with a custom prefix and replace the download URL with this domain.

 ```admonish success
 Running `kailua-cli validate` with the above extra arguments should now delegate all validator proving to the [Boundless proving network](https://docs.beboundless.xyz/)!